tyo-nu/turtles/README.md

 60-minute period.
 Further, TURTLES has the capability to record multiple fluctuations.
 We can estimate the rise and fall of an input Co2+ pulse to within three minutes.
 TURTLES has at least 200-fold better temporal resolution than all previous DNA-based recording techniques.

-### Layout
-For the shell script used to cut and trim all NGS sequences, see filter_and_trim_TdT.sh.
-It requires fastqc and cutadapt (v1.16) to be installed.

-For Jupyter notebooks, which were used to make most of the Figures, see the Notebooks directory.
-Each notebook's filename lists the figures in that notebook.

-Finally, see turtles_utils.py, which contains the source code for the custom methods used in the notebooks.

-Unit tests in progress.

 ### Cite
 Bhan, N. J. et al. Recording temporal data onto DNA with minutes resolution. bioRxiv 634790 (2019). doi:10.1101/634790